Emotions and human development in animation: empathy, identity and psychological growth reflected in cinema

 Existential reflection in “Soul”

-This film represents a prime example of how animation can address complex existential themes, stimulating self-awareness in the audience.
+This film represents a prominent example of how animation can address complex existential themes, stimulating self-knowledge in the audience.

 Relationships and acceptance in “Beauty and the Beast”

-The relationship between Belle and the Beast illustrates how acceptance and empathy can heal deep emotional wounds and transform previous negative perceptions.
+The relationship between Beauty and Beast illustrates how acceptance and empathy can heal deep emotional wounds and transform previous negative perceptions.

-This story shows the power of respect and love to overcome prejudice and fear, promoting personal growth through human connection.
+This story shows the power of respect and love to overcome prejudices and fears, promoting personal growth through human connection.

-Furthermore, it reflects how differences can be a source of enrichment, fostering values of tolerance and understanding among people.
+In addition, it reflects how differences can be a source of enrichment, promoting values of tolerance and understanding between people.

-The films "Pinocchio" and "Aladdin" address the search for identity and self-esteem, showing learning processes and mistakes that contribute to emotional development.
+The films “Pinoch” and “Aladdín” address the search for identity and self-esteem, showing learning processes and errors that contribute to emotional development.

 These stories highlight the importance of emotional support and facing challenges as drivers of personal growth and maturity.

-Both stories inspire us to understand that authenticity and inner values are key to achieving happiness and self-realization.
+Both stories inspire us to understand that authenticity and internal values are key to achieving happiness and self-realization.

 Psychological impact on the audience